Ruibao996/C-C-/README.md

-Some cool homework or projects in C & C++!
+Some cool homework and projects in C & C++!